ngjunya/moneylion_assessment/README.md

 Assessment APIs located in App.js file.

-There are two features : Edit and Delete
+There are two features : Edit and Delete.
-There are two user's email : test@gmail.com and hello@gmail.com
+There are two user's email : test@gmail.com and hello@gmail.com.

 test@gmail.com
 - only applicable for Edit feature